Good Medicine - Freshman Year - Cover

 Doctor Hart shook his head, "I don't think that was wise, and I think Melody may be on to something.
 Why did you change your mind?"

 "I didn't," I said.
 "Jocelyn and I intend to be lifelong friends.
 She asked me to have sex with her after her doctor cleared her.
-She wanted it to be with someone who she was totally comfortable with and who would be gentle and careful and be get upset if there were problems."
+She wanted it to be with someone who she was totally comfortable with and who would be gentle and careful and not get upset if there were problems."

-"And that's all it took for you to go back on what you said?"
+"That's really all it took for you to go back on what you said?"

 "She told me!"
 I protested.

 "Did she?
-Or did you hear what you WANTED to hear?"
+Or did you hear what you wanted to hear?"

 "She's always been honest with me, except for that one time."